Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experimental Details

 \subsubsection{Hyperparams}

-For the temperature coefficient, we sweep over $\beta \in $ \{0.01, 0.02, 0.05, 0.1, 0.2, 0.5\} and observe large variances in appropriate values across different tasks (Figure 10).
+For the temperature coefficient, we sweep over $\beta \in $ \{0.01, 0.02, 0.05, 0.1, 0.3, 0.5\} and observe large variances in appropriate values across different tasks (Fig. \ref{fig:app_abl_beta}).
 We speculate this might be due to $\beta$ being closely intertwined with the behavior distribution and the variance of the Q-value.
 These factors might exhibit entirely different characteristics across diverse tasks.
-Our choices for $\beta$ are detailed in Table .